kyaiooiayk/How-to-Build-Your-Own-Deep-Learning-Cluster/README.md

     - ZeRO parallelism (each GPU holds partial layers)as shown [here](https://www.microsoft.com/en-us/research/blog/zero-deepspeed-new-system-optimizations-enable-training-models-with-over-100-billion-parameters/)
     - 3D parallelism (Model + pipeline + ZeRO) as shown [here](https://www.microsoft.com/en-us/research/blog/deepspeed-extreme-scale-model-training-for-everyone/)
     - CPU Optimizer state (store and update Adam/Momentum on the CPU while the next GPU forward pass is happening)
+***

-## How I've made my final choice?
+## What did I consider to make my final choice?
-- The two main points are my (personal, your may be others!): constraint on budget and constrain on how much I was willing to pay in extra electricity.
+- The two main points are my (personal, yours may be differemt!): constraint on budget and constrain on how much I was willing to pay in extra electricity.
 For me the electricity cap was more stringent than the actual lump sum to by the component.
 The reason is simple, if the electricity cost is too high then it will quickly sum up to a huge amount over time and the last thing I need is to by a Ferrari and not using it.
 You get the drift.
+***

 ## Unbiased benchmarking
 - Normalized GPU deep learning performance relative to an RTX 2080 Ti.
 [Ref](https://timdettmers.com/2020/09/07/which-gpu-for-deep-learning/)
 ![image](https://user-images.githubusercontent.com/89139139/149625891-75e45a9e-f927-452f-8454-66072dda5e32.png)
+***

 ## References
 - [Which GPU(s) to Get for Deep Learning](https://timdettmers.com/2020/09/07/which-gpu-for-deep-learning/)